utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 The following features require the Postman desktop app and aren't available when using the Postman web app:

 * **Find and replace** - The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/basics/navigating-postman/#footer), but this feature isn't available in the Postman web app.
-* **Certificates and proxy** - The Postman desktop app enables you to [use your system's configured proxy](/docs/getting-started/installation/proxy/#configuring-proxy-settings) to send API requests or access the internet.
+* **Proxy configuration** - The Postman desktop app enables you to [use your system's configured proxy](/docs/getting-started/installation/proxy/#configuring-proxy-settings) to send API requests or access the internet.
 In the Postman web app, you can configure a proxy for sending requests but not for connecting to online services.
 * **Request and cookie capture** - [Interceptor](/docs/sending-requests/capturing-request-data/interceptor/) and [the Postman proxy](/docs/sending-requests/capturing-request-data/capture-with-proxy/) enable you to capture traffic and syncs cookies from your browser or client apps to the Postman desktop app.
 It's not possible to use Interceptor or the Postman proxy with the Postman web app.
 * **Collection run export** - You can [export the results of a collection run](/docs/collections/running-collections/intro-to-collection-runs/#sharing-collection-runs) to a JSON file using the Postman desktop app.
 This feature isn't available in the Postman web app.
 * **Performance testing** - You can use the Postman desktop app to [simulate user traffic](/docs/collections/performance-testing/testing-api-performance/), so you can observe how your API behaves under load.
 Performance testing isn't available for the Postman web app.